Verifiable Credentials (VCs)

 ```kotlin

-import com.trustweave.TrustWeave
+import org.trustweave.TrustWeave

-import com.trustweave.credential.models.VerifiableCredential
+import org.trustweave.credential.models.VerifiableCredential

 suspend fun verifyBadge(trustWeave: TrustWeave, credential: VerifiableCredential) {